waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Sage (11, 11) [Beast legend info]
   - Sage (5, 9) [Rainbow Pokemon legend info]
   - Sage (14, 6) [Tower history info]

 ## Tool Notes
 - `find_path_v3`: Fails if target is in Ecruteak Restricted Area while player is in Main Ecruteak (and vice versa) because there is no walking path on map 4_9.
-Must use warps at (18, 11) and (20, 2).
+Must use bridge (Wise Trio Room/Gatehouse) or Fly.
+- `suicune_tracker_v2`: Expert on sightings.
+Confirms Route 42 sighting is required.